getml/getml-relbench/README.md

    * Title it: `[dataset-name]-[taskname]` (e.g., `rel-amazon-user-churn`).
    * This reserves the task for you.
 No one else can claim it while your Draft PR is open.
 3. **Build a Predictor that Uses FastProp:**
    * Develop your solution, using **[getML FastProp](https://getml.com/latest/reference/feature_learning/fastprop/)** for feature engineering.
    * Document your code, pipeline, and reasoning clearly in the notebook.
    * We highly encourage you to use a regression or classification model of your choice on top of the generated features.
 4. **Stay Active:**
    * Push updates to your PR on a rolling basis.
-   * If there's **no activity** for **5 days**, we might close the Draft PR to free up the task for others.
+   * If there's no activity for 5 days, we might close the Draft PR to free up the task for others.
    * Every meaningful commit, discussion or interaction resets the inactivty timer.
 5. **Aim to Beat Existing Scores:**
    * Compare your final metric against the existing [RelBench baselines](#pick-a-challenge) (RDL and Human).